History of Jamaica: Population growth in early Jamaica

-Cromwell increased the island's European population by sending indentured servants and prisoners to Jamaica.
-Due to Irish emigration resulting from the wars in Ireland at this time, two-thirds of this 17th-century European population was Irish.
+Cromwell's Protectorate increased the island's white population by sending indentured servants and prisoners captured in battles with the Irish and Scots, as well as some common criminals.
+This population was supplemented by refugees from Willoughbyland who were brought over in 1674 by Edward Cranfield and settled in the Surinam Quarter, now known as Westmoreland Parish.

 However, tropical diseases kept the number of Europeans under 10,000 until about 1740.
+After that, through migration the white British population grew to about 80,000 in the 1780s.

-Although the African slave population in the 1670s and 1680s never exceeded 10,000, by the end of the 17th century imports of slaves increased the black population to at least five times greater than the white population.
-Thereafter, Jamaica's African population did not increase significantly in number until well into the 18th century, in part because ships coming from the west coast of Africa preferred to unload at the islands of the Eastern Caribbean.
+Although the African slave population in the 1670s and 1680s never exceeded 10,000, by the end of the 17th century imports of slaves increased the black population to at least three times greater than the white population.

 At the beginning of the 18th century, the number of slaves in Jamaica did not exceed 45,000, but by 1800 it had increased to over 300,000.